oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

    ```
    make build
    ```
-> NOTE: This build is not related to production build by anyway.
+> NOTE: This build is not related to production build in any way.
 This command runs `docker compose build` under the hood, which is used to build the images for services defined in the `docker-compose.yml` file.
 For more information, refer to the [official documentation](https://docs.docker.com/compose/reference/build/).

+3. **Launch the Docker Desktop app from your Applications menu**: This will start the Docker Engine, which is required to run any dockerized application or the Docker commands.

-3. **Start the local development server**: To start the local development server, execute the following command:
+4. **Start the local development server**: To start the local development server, execute the following command:

    ```
    make run-devserver